ajhaller/igsights/README.md

 ---

-## Contributing to the Project
+## 🤝 Contributing to the Project

 While this is currently a personal tool, contributions may be welcomed in the future!
-If you're interested in collaborating, feel free to open an issue or reach out.
+If you're interested in collaborating, feel free to open an issue or reach out!

 ---

-## Getting Help
+## ❓ Getting Help

 If you're running into issues:

-* Double check your config.json is correctly formatted.
+* Double check your config.json is correctly formatted ([🗂️ Configuration File Structure](#configuration-file-structure)).
-* Ensure your access token is valid and has the right permissions.
+* Ensure your access token is valid and has the right permissions ([🔐 Authentication & Prerequisites](#authentication-and-prerequisites)).
-* Run scripts inside the activated conda environment ([Environment Usage](#environment-usage)).
+* Run scripts inside the activated conda environment ([💻 Environment Usage](#environment-usage)).

 ---

-## Who We Are
+## 👤 Who We Are

 This project is developed & maintained by **Aushanae Haller**, a data scientist, social impact strategist and creative dedicated to leveraging technology for equity and empowerment.
 You can learn more about me at my [website](https://www.aushanaehaller.com/).

 ---